Sometimes, you have to do the work yourself, but that doesn't mean you have to do it alone.

 Everyone has a story to tell.
 This is a fact.
 It is also a fact that telling our stories (and telling them well) is some of the hardest work imaginable.
 Whether we work in the intimate economy of poetry, the flash and bang of speculative fiction, or spend our time manipulating the fine-tuned marionette of the short story, bringing our internal worlds to life is challenging, terrifying, and exhilarating work.

-I am a seasoned writing instructor with over half a decade of teaching at my back.
+I am a seasoned writing instructor with over a decade of teaching at my back.
 My experience in classrooms, workshops, and one-on-one coaching sessions has led me to believe that it is possible to challenge without tearing apart and that our best work is created when we feel free to take risks and make mistakes.
-My goal is always to point out and support the areas of a piece that are already working, build on existing strengths, and help my students to gently shed habits that are getting in their way.
+I work by finding areas of a text that are already working, building on those existing strengths, and helping my students to gently shed habits that are getting in their way.

-I have taught across multiple genres, including fiction, poetry, spoken-word/performance, memoir, and creative essay, and am available to assist clients with any part of their writing practice.
+I have taught across multiple genres, including fiction, poetry, spoken-word/performance, memoir, and personal essay, and am available to assist clients with any part of their writing practice.
 Areas include: